Part 14: "I Remember Every Affair But Have Forgotten The Names of 11."

 Even during the taping of the "Hidden Brain" podcast, I kept thinking, what if I have it all wrong?
 I secretly hoped the show would go deep, like "Front Line" does, and in my magical thinking, the "Hidden Brain" fact checkers would find out it was all a big misunderstanding, that my father was simply eccentric, not a con man.
 But here, in his journal, he admits to setting up a ruse to get money from someone.

-I can go on and on with this blog for the next 20 years and still not be done, and that's just fine.
-I'm not bored, are you?
+I can go on and on with this blog for the next 20 years and still not be done.

 To refresh, Riley's roaming teen years collide with The Great Depression, which hit the South especially hard.
 He got a few odd jobs, as a cook, and on radio shows, and as an extra in a western movie and other low budget Hollywood flicks.
 In 1935, Riley was 17, and as I've mentioned, he looked much older.
 He was tall, thin, with thick, dark hair, and people took notice.
 He had learned to perform, but also learned how to pull off small cons.
 Riley was homeless some of that time.